 Advocacy news and updates

-We regularly publish advocacy news and updates to help our members and stakeholders stay informed about new policies, statistics and opportunities to advocate for museums and culture.
+BCMA regularly publishes advocacy news and updates to help our members and stakeholders stay informed about new policies, statistics and opportunities to advocate for museums and culture.
 We also have regular advocacy updates in Roundup:

 Making the case for your museum

-- Sample letter to invite a government official to your museum or event (Word template)
+- Use this sample invitation template to invite a government official to your museum or event (Word template).

 - Write your MLA about the importance of arts funding now!
 Use this template letter to advocate for increased BC Arts Council funding in the 2019 provincial budget.